Nessa Carey

 Nessa Carey is a British biologist working in the field of molecular biology and biotechnology.
-She is International Director of the technology transfer organization PraxisUnico and a Visiting Professor at Imperial College London.
+She is International Director of the technology transfer organization PraxisUnico and a visiting professor at Imperial College London.

-With expertise in the field of epigenetics and in technology transfer, she promotes the movement of scientists between academia and industry, lecturing often to school students and early career scientists.
+With expertise in the field of epigenetics and in technology transfer, she promotes the movement of scientists between academia and industry, lecturing often to students and early career scientists.
 Carey writes books and articles for a scientifically interested general audience.
 She is the author of The Epigenetics Revolution and Junk DNA: A Journey Through the Dark Matter of the Genome which explore advances in the field of epigenetics and their implications for medicine.
 She edited Epigenetics for Drug Discovery for the Royal Society of Chemistry's Drug Discovery Series.

 Education and career

 Carey attended state schools.
 She first attended the University of Edinburgh to study veterinary medicine.
 Having limited aptitude for the course and reacting badly to animal fur she left veterinary studies.

 She then worked for five years in the Metropolitan Police forensic science laboratory as a forensic scientist.
 After studying for her degree in immunology part-time, Carey decided to continue academic research and returned to the University of Edinburgh to pursue doctoral studies.
 Carey was awarded her Doctorate (PhD) by research thesis on the virology of the maedi-visna virus which affects sheep, in 1993.

-Her post-doctoral research was in the field of human genetics at the Department of Anatomy, Charing Cross and Westminster Medical School after which she became a Lecturer, and then Senior Lecturer, in Molecular Biology at Imperial College London, School of Medicine.
-In 2001 she left academia to work in industry although since 2013 she has been a Visiting Professor in the Department of Surgery and Cancer at Imperial College London in conjunction with her professional career.
+Her post-doctoral research was in the field of human genetics at the Department of Anatomy, Charing Cross and Westminster Medical School after which she became a lecturer, and then senior lecturer, in molecular biology at Imperial College London, School of Medicine.
+In 2001 she left academia to work in industry although since 2013 she has been a visiting professor in the Department of Surgery and Cancer at Imperial College London in conjunction with her professional career.